apache/couchdb/src/couch_srt/README.md

-# Couch Stats Resource Tracker (CSRT)
+# couch_srt: Couch Stats Resource Tracker aka CSRT

-CSRT (Couch Stats Resource Tracker) is a real time stats tracking system that tracks the quantity of resources induced at the process level in a live queryable manner that also generates process lifetime reports containing statistics on the total resource load of a request, as a function of things like dbs/docs opened, view and changes rows read, changes returned vs processed, Javascript filter usage, duration, and more.
+The `couch_srt` app introduces the Couch Stats Resource Tracker, aka CSRT for short.
+CSRT is a real time stats tracking system that tracks the quantity of resources induced at the process level in a live queryable manner, while also generating process lifetime reports containing statistics on the total resource load of a request, as a function of CouchDB operations like dbs/docs opened, view and changes rows read, changes returned vs processed, Javascript filter usage, request duration, and more.
 This system is a paradigm shift in CouchDB visibility and introspection, allowing for expressive real time querying capabilities to introspect, understand, and aggregate CouchDB internal resource usage, as well as powerful filtering facilities for conditionally generating reports on "heavy usage" requests or "long/slow" requests.
-CSRT also extends `recon:proc_window` with `csrt:proc_window` allowing for the same style of battle hardened introspection with Recon's excellent `proc_window`, but with the sample window over any of the CSRT tracked CouchDB stats!
+CSRT also extends `recon:proc_window` with `couch_srt:proc_window` allowing for the same style of battle hardened introspection with Recon's excellent `proc_window`, but with the sample window over any of the CSRT tracked CouchDB stats!